 A regular blackhead, in contrast, has not yet hardened and may be more easily removable.
 In other words, a regular blackhead is a predecessor of a deep blackhead.

 Blackheads, both deep and regular, may form anywhere that you have pores.
-However, these most commonly appear on the T-zone of the face— the forehead, nose, and chin as these areas are highly concentrated with sebaceous glands.
+However, these most commonly appear on the facial T-zone — the forehead, nose, and chin as these areas are highly concentrated with sebaceous glands.
 Occasionally, you can find blackheads on the neck, chest, back, shoulder, and conchal bowl (the rounded bowl-shaped part) of the ears.

 Now that we know what deep blackheads are and where they can be spotted, let’s see how they are formed.